-3.04 The complaint form will require you to provide the Council with your name and a contact postal address or email address, so that the Council is able to acknowledge receipt of your complaint and keep you informed of its progress.
-If you want to keep your name and address confidential, please indicate this in the space provided on the complaint form, in which case the Council will not disclose your name and address to the Member against whom you make the complaint, without your prior consent.
-PLEASE NOTE that the Council does not normally investigate anonymous complaints unless there is a clear public interest in doing so.

-3.05 The Monitoring Officer will acknowledge receipt of the complaint to you within 5 working days of receiving it and will keep you informed of the progress of your complaint as appropriate.
+- 3.03 Please-will require you to provide usthe Council with your name and a contact postal address or email address, so that we canthe Council is able to acknowledge receipt of your complaint and keep you informed of its progress.
+If you want to keep your name and address confidential, please indicate this in the space provided on the complaint form, in which case wethe Council will not disclose your name and address to the Member against whom you make the complaint, without your prior consent.
+The PLEASE NOTE that the Council does not normally investigate anonymous complaints, unless there is a clear public interest in doing so. - 3.04 05 The Monitoring Officer will acknowledge receipt of your the complaint to you within 5 working days of receiving it{τ} and will keep you informed of the progress of your complaint as appropriate.

-4. Will the complaint be investigated?
+4-.Will yourthe complaint be investigated?

-4.01 The Monitoring Officer will review every complaint received and, after consultation with the Independent Person, take a decision as to whether it merits formal investigation.
-This decision will normally be taken within ten (10) working days of the date of acknowledgement of the complaint.
-When the Monitoring Officer has taken a decision, they will inform you of their decision and the reasons for that decision.
+- 4.01-The Monitoring Officer will review every complaint received and, after consultation with the Independent Person, take a decision as to whether it merits formal investigation.
+This decision will normally be taken within 14ten (10) working days of receiptthe date of youracknowledgement of the complaint.
+Where When the Monitoring Officer has taken a decision, he/shethey will inform you of his/hertheir decision and the reasons for that decision. - 4.02-Where he/shethe Monitoring Officer requires additional information in order to come to a decision, he/shethey may come back to you for such information, and may request information from the Member against whom your complaint is directed.
+Where your complaint relates to a Quedgeley ParishTown Councillor, the Monitoring Officer may also inform the ParishClerk to the

-4.02 Where the Monitoring Officer requires additional information in order to come to a decision, they may come back to you for such information, and may request information from the Member against whom your complaint is directed.
-Where your complaint relates to a Quedgeley Town Councillor, the Monitoring Officer may also inform the Clerk to the Town Council of your complaint and seek the views of the Clerk to the Parish Council before deciding whether the complaint merits formal investigation.
+Town Council of your complaint and seek the views of the Clerk to the Parish Council before deciding whether the complaint merits formal investigation.

-4.03 Where appropriate the Monitoring Officer may seek to resolve the complaint informally, without the need for a formal investigation.
-Such informal resolution may involve the Member accepting that their conduct was not in accordance with the Council's adopted code of conduct and offering an apology, or other remedial action taken by the Council.
+4.03-In Where appropriate-cases, the Monitoring Officer may seek to resolve the complaint informally, without the need for a formal investigation.
+Such informal resolution may involve the Member accepting that his/hertheir conduct was unacceptable not in accordance with the Council's adopted code of conduct and offering an apology, or other remedial action taken by the authorityCouncil.
 Where the Member or the Council make a reasonable offer of local resolution, but you are not willing to accept that offer, the Monitoring Officer will take account of this in deciding whether the complaint merits formal investigation.

-4.04 If your complaint identifies criminal conduct or breach of other regulation by any person, the Monitoring Officer has the power to call in the Police and other regulatory agencies.
-In some cases, at their discretion, the Monitoring Officer may refer the complaint to the Audit and Governance Committee to decide whether or not it should be investigated or other action taken.
+4.04-If your complaint identifies criminal conduct or breach of other regulation by any person, the Monitoring Officer has the power to call in the Police and other regulatory agencies.
+In some cases, at his or hertheir discretion, the Monitoring Officer may refer the complaint to the Audit and Governance Committee to decide whether or not it should be investigated or other action taken.